 Once connected, you’ll be able to view these Google columns in tandem against your Facebook results, to quickly compare between the two and select results from your chosen source of truth.

-How Google Analytics works on Motion
+Integrating Google Analytics with Motion

-Setting up the Google Analytics integration
+Setting up the Google Analytics integration is easy with Motion.
+To get started:

 The best method for UTM matching